Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Sea Kayak Georgia (Tybee Island)

-- Specialty: Salt marsh tours
+- Specialty: Salt marsh tours and coastal skills instruction

-- Guided trips recommended
+- Guided trips recommended for first-time coastal paddlers

-- Wildlife: Dolphins, sea turtles
+- Wildlife: Dolphins, sea turtles, migratory birds

 Southeast Adventure Outfitters (St. Simons)

-- Full-service shop
+- Full-service shop with kayak and SUP rentals

-- Tours and rentals
+- Tours and self-guided options available

-- Stand-up paddleboards too
+- Stand-up paddleboards popular for marsh exploration

 Planning Your Georgia Kayaking Adventure